Vivian-Lopez/Vivian-Lopez/README.md

 - I'm a Second Year student at Imperial College London studying Computing.
 - I'm part of a group of devs working to create a fitness app - Huscle.
-- A Project I'm currently working is Papergen - A wallpaper generator/browser
 - You can reach out to me on my LinkedIn :)